Clariane welcomes employees of all backgrounds

 Pluralism is valuable and drives us, each and every day, to promote an ever more inclusive organisation.
 Going beyond the requirements of the law, Clariane is committed to facilitating the professional integration of those who require special attention, and to fostering an in-house culture of openness to difference as part of a caring and respectful approach.

 Inclusion is also achieved through employment and recruitment.
-Clariane is a major recruiter in the 800 areas where the Group is established, and almost 30% of the French apprentices recruited by the Group come from priority urban areas.
+Clariane is a major recruiter in the 700 cities and communities served where the Group is established, and almost 30% of the French apprentices recruited by the Group come from priority urban areas.

 Sophie Boissard co-chairs the Collectif d’Entreprises pour une économie plus inclusive (group of companies working in favour of a more inclusive economy), which means that Clariane is committed to a number of solidarity and inclusion initiatives in priority urban areas and via a responsible purchasing policy.